StudentRND/Policies/searches.md

 # When to Conduct a Search

-You MUST only conduct a search when you have a reasonable suspicion that an attendee has a stolen item.
+You MUST only conduct a search when you have a reasonable suspicion that (a) an attendee has a stolen item, and (b) a search of the attendee's belongings will turn up the stolen item.

+You MUST NOT conduct a "blanket" search of all attendees, or of a group of attendees.

+## Searches Only for Stolen Property

 Despite our ability to do so, you MUST NOT conduct searches for drugs or alcohol, you SHOULD wait to see the drugs or alcohol in the open.